nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 ## access app logger inside blueprints and extensions using current_app
 * The flask application variable may not be available in the blueprints or extensions python files
-* The app variable can be accessed in s
+* The app variable can be accessed in such cases using the `current_app` variable from flask as shown below
 ```py

 ```